 To ensure all new testers are familiar with these test reports and the information they’re required to record, you should provide them with sample test forms and procedures on how to fill the documents out correctly and completely.

 More and more water utilities are leveraging software to assist in the management of their cross-connection control programs, allowing them to dramatically increase their efficiency while eliminating illegible reports and duplicate data entry.
 Technology makes it easy for them to ensure devices are tested regularly and simplifies the process of generating notice and compliance letters.
 Where these systems are implemented, be sure your testers are knowledgeable and compliant with the water utility’s requirement to have reports submitted electronically.

 FormLink Systems wants to help your backflow testers perform their jobs more efficiently and correctly.
 Our backflow testing software helps organize your testing information, so it’s easier for your testers to monitor your customers’ cross-connection devices and record their data.
 Your tester won’t have to make sure they have enough paper forms to complete each job.

 At FormLink Systems, we want to help you and your testers be more efficient while providing your customers with excellent service.
 With these onboarding tips, your backflow testers should be up to speed in no time and ready to complete their jobs skillfully.

-If you’re ready to improve your cross connection control program with the right inspection software, contact FormLink Systems today at 844-367-6565.
+If you’re ready to improve your cross connection control program with the right Fire Inspection Software, contact FormLink Systems today at 844-367-6565.
 We would love to demonstrate how our software technology can maximize your backflow testers’ productivity.
 Save yourself, your testers, and your customers from potential testing-related headaches with our affordable software solutions for your business.